vladimir-vg/dedalus/README.md

  * Only in `@async` rules some variables may be marked with location prefix: `#Location`.
 In that case, all rules in the body must use same `#Location` variable in their body.

- * All variables in the head must appear in non-negated rules in the body.
+ * All variables in the head must appear in positive rules in the body.

  * If we have negation in the body, then all variables used in negated rule must appear in positive rules of the same body.